 Overcoming obstacles to achieve or elevate a standard

-In a lean management system, everyone is engaged in problem solving, guided by two key characteristics:
+In a lean management system, everyone is engaged in ongoing problem-solving that is guided by two characteristics: